creator-assertions/identity-assertion/scope.md

 ## Dependencies

 The identity assertion specification must align with the C2PA Technical Specification that is current as of the time of publication.
+The specification may also describe compatibility with previous versions of the C2PA Technical Specification.

 ## About this document